-- Grooming mentee’ personal capabilities by encouraging his or her own ideas.
+- Grooming mentee’s personal capabilities by encouraging his or her own ideas.

-- Taking equal responsibility with a mentee of any setback or failure.
+- Taking equal responsibility with a mentee for any setback or failure.

 - Respecting and acknowledging the hard work and unique input contributed by the mentee.

-- Enhancing and expanding the knowledge horizon for mentee by challenging his or her abilities.
+- Enhancing and expanding the knowledge horizon of mentees by challenging their abilities.